SublimeText/Sass/README.md

 # SCSS and Sass syntax for Sublime Text 3

-- snippets to auto-complete Sass functions
-- completions for CSS properties and values
+Includes completions for CSS properties and values, as well as relevant Sass functions.

 Highlights code using up to date specifications for properties and values to help you catch typos.